-Joseph (Joe) Johnson: “Five years and 6000 students later, we still want to raise awareness about mental health conditions and replace stigma with understanding.”
+Joseph (Joe) Johnson is a Coordinator at Namisloco.“Five years and 6000 students later, we still want to raise awareness about mental health conditions and replace stigma with understanding.”

 Joyce Bruggeman is the Executive Director of Survivors of Suicide Loss San Diego and speaks throughout Southern California to educate, enlighten, and reduce the stigma attached to mental health issues and suicide.

-Julie Flores works for a school based suicide prevention and early intervention program that aims to break the stigma on mental health.
+Julie Flores is a Bilingual Prevention Specialist for San Diego Youth Services.
+She works for a school based suicide prevention and early intervention program that aims to break the stigma on mental health.

-Julie Howard is currently work for Palmdale School District as a School Counselor assisting students in the area’s of social, emotional, growth and well-being.
+Julie Howard currently works for Palmdale School District as a School Counselor assisting students in the area’s of social, emotional, growth and well-being.
 Julie has worked in the mental health field for over 13 years and continues to support awareness, education and advocacy efforts.

 Karen Crouch: “I’ve enjoyed participating as a judge in the Directing Change program over the last two years.
 I believe it’s an extremely worthwhile program!”